 30% of your credit score is made up of your credit utilization.
 This simply means “how much of your credit line(s) are you using?”
 Let me give you an example.
 Let’s say you have 1 credit card with a $10,000 credit line on it.
 If you spend $9,000 on that card during the month, you’ve utilized 90% ($9,000 out of $10,000) of your available credit.
 You may feel like you’re a big baller because you spent $9000 in a month but the bank looks at it differently.
 The bank may start to wonder if you’re ‘high risk’ and not going to pay your bill.

 Now let’s say you have that same $10,000 credit line but you only spend $1,000 during the month.
 You’re utilization is 10%.
-When you apply for new cards, the credit card company will view you as ‘low risk’ because you’re, essentially, not using any of the credit you’ve been given.
+When you apply for new cards, the credit card company will view you as ‘low risk’ because you’re using very little of the credit you’ve been given.

 So let’s expand on this concept a bit more….if you have 10 credit cards and each card has a credit line of $10,000 (thus $100,000 of available credit total from all the cards) but you’re still only spending $1,000/month like the example above, your available credit is high, while your utilization is extremely low. <—This is what you want!

-PRO TIP: Pay your credit card before the statement closes.
-For example, let’s say the statement period for your credit card is from January 1 – January 31st.
-The credit card company will report your utilization to the credit bureau when your statement closes.
-If I spend $9,000 of my $10,000 credit line and pay it off, before the statement close (say on January 28th), and I don’t put any additional spend on the card between the 28th and 31st, it will close with 0% utilization.
-This tip helps even when you have a low credit line.
+PRO TIP: Pay off your credit card before the statement closes.
+The credit card company reports your utilization to the credit bureau when your statement closes.
+Let’s say that your statement is January 1-31.
+If you pay your card off on January 28th, and put very few any additional spend on the card between the 28th and 31st, it will close with a low utilization.
+This tip is super helpful when you have a low credit line.

 3) KEEP SOME CREDIT CARDS FOR A LONG TIME